Hellaeh/hel-colored/README.md

 - Lazy (no-alloc, no-copy, until needed, e.g. `to_string` called)
 - Made with performance in mind
-- Only RGB support (no default CLI colors)
+- Only RGB(TrueColor) support (no default CLI colors)
-- As of now there's no way to opt-out of nesting check, which should lead to significant performance boost
+- No nested checks by default, which leads up to 2x performance.

 ## Examples